1. You like your doctor

 6. Your doctor may lose his license

 Not true.
-A civil lawsuit in New York has no effect on whether a doctor does or does not lose his license to practice medicine.
-In order for a New York doctor to lose his license, the New York State Department of Health investigates a complaint of wrongdoing.
+A civil lawsuit in Texas has no effect on whether a doctor does or does not lose his license to practice medicine.
+In order for a doctor to lose his license, the Texas State Department of Health investigates a complaint of wrongdoing.
 After extensive investigation and after a hearing where the physician gets to explain what happened and why, the Department of Health reaches their own conclusions about whether treatment was rendered in accordance with good medical care or whether there were deficiencies.

 7. Your doctor may alter your records